aliforever/go-telebot/README.md

 ## Package Conventions
 - The concept of `State` is used for private chats.
 [Read Below this section]
 - Updates are divided to different handlers based on update types and each handler has its own file inside app package (eg: appprivate.go, appcallback.go)
   - app.go is your structure.
-You can embed `go_telegram_bot_api.TelegramBot` there to have easier access to bot api methods and I recommend to keep it that way unless you prefer another way.
+You can embed `tgbotapi.TelegramBot` there to have easier access to bot api methods and I recommend to keep it that way unless you prefer another way.
   - appprivate.go file has 2 methods (`Welcome` & `Hello`) on the fly for welcoming users and responding hello to their hello! `Welcome` method should always be there for the bot to work.
 (This will change so you can use your own default method)

 - (Removing any of these methods will stop the bot from receiving the respected update types) 🔽🔽: